kaorahi/lizgoban/README.md

 * Support restriction of analysis region by Alt+drag like [KaTrain](https://github.com/sanderland/katrain/).
 * Slightly improve Tsumego frame (boundary, analysis region).
 * Insert/delete moves in the middle of the game by Ctrl+Shift+click.
+* Automatically mark ladder breakers as "=" and show the continuation of the ladder by "=" key (experimental).
 * Experimentally support [external control of LizGoban](https://github.com/kaorahi/lizgoban/issues/61) from another program.

 Incompatibilities: